dudeko/gilacodingchallenge/README.md

 ```shell
 ./mvnw spring-boot:run
 ```
+\

-With the server executing, the below API will be available:
+ With the server executing, a webpage (http://localhost:8080) and also the API below will be available to send notifications:

 **Notification Delivery**
 ----
 A message will be sent with the chosen category to every user that has subscribed to it and will deliver using each notification type chosen by each user.<br>
-The messages (and all information related to it) will be registered on the _notification_log.txt_ file which will be generated on the root of the project if it doesn't already exist and will also appear on the server log.
+The messages (and all information related to it) will be registered on thee database and will appear on the application log.

 * **URL**